jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

     - Traffic % based splits
     - Other intelligent traffic scrutiny / routing

-# The Solution - immutable deployments
+## The Solution - immutable deployments

 Each deployment in the system is immutable.
 It contains all the important code, configuration and settings.
 Importantly it contains both the model training code and the scoring code.

+It's important to note that the type of model we're deploying needs to be updated regularly with the latest data.
+This deployment system is not for data scientist / engineer inner loop iterative development... e.g. modify code, run, get score, improve code etc. This model is for production operationalisation of a model -> training -> scoring pipeline.
+ This pipeline is not just for CI/CD but also for usage with a cron job - repeating each day as new data is made available from the ETL process.

-## Model training job
+### Model training job

 The model training process runs as a Kubernetes job.
 It takes a range of environment variables pass in via VSTS -> Helm Chart -> Kubernetes environment variable -> container -> Python script.
 These variables are things like source data location, target data location, access keys etc.